zenrocklabs/zenrock-docs/docs/docs/zenTP/guides/sei-setup.md

 ---
-title: Sei Bridging Setup
+title: Sei Bridging Setup (IBC via Skip)
-sidebar_label: Sei Setup
+sidebar_label: Sei Setup (IBC)
 sidebar_position: 5
 ---

+> **Note**: This guide describes bridging ROCK between Sei and zrChain using **IBC through Skip.build**, not the zenTP protocol. zenTP is specifically designed for Solana bridging.
+For Solana transfers, see [Solana Setup](solana-setup.md).

-Welcome to the documentation for transferring ROCK between Sei and zrChain.
+Welcome to the documentation for transferring ROCK between Sei and zrChain using [Skip.build](https://go.skip.build/).
 This page shows the process of using MetaMask as well as Keplr through the [app.sei.io](http://app.sei.io) webpage and further highlights common errors.

 To follow this guide, you need to have some SEI to cover transaction fees as well as ROCK (either Sei EVM or on Sei).